History in Darkness: Seven Fragments on Siegfried Kracauer’s The Salaried Masses

 It is poverty that compresses the creativity of our best talents today, with an enormous atmospheric pressure.
 In this way, talent finds its refuge in the dark belly of the feuilleton, as if in the belly of a wooden horse, from which one day this creativity will emerge and set alight the Troy of the modern press.

 But the age of radical feuilletonisme was to be short-lived.
-That same historical movement that saw the small-time cosmopolitan bourgeoisie shifted into the world of proletarianised salaried employement would catch up with it.
+That same historical movement that saw the small-time cosmopolitan bourgeoisie shunted into the world of newly proletarianised salaried employement would catch up with the newspaper too.
 In 1932, the Frankfurter Zeitung was bought by the huge German chemical conglomerate I. G. Farben.
 In 1933, Kracauer fled Berlin for Paris.